jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-2.(jpg or png)
 3. Type the command that will execute a string of commands even if one of the commands fails
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-3.(jpg or png)
-4. What command will list every file in the textbook directory that has any number of charecters and a two character dot file extension of any name?
+4. What command will list every file in the textbook directory that has any number of characters and a two character dot file extension of any name?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-4.(jpg or png)
 5. What command inside the textbook directory will do a long listing of Chapters-02,04,06, and 08 only?
     i) Take a screenshot of the above command with output: Name the file lastname-firstname-screenshot-week-6-5.(jpg or png)